-Youth that are being sexually exploited need to be reported to the local child welfare agency if an alleged offender is a parent, guardian, or individual within the family unit responsible for a child's care.
-The child welfare agency will determine if a report meets the criteria for physical abuse, neglect, sexual abuse or threatened sexual abuse.
+Youth who are being sexually exploited need to be reported to the local child welfare agency when a parent or person with a significant relationship is involved.
+When in doubt make a report.
+The local agency will determine if a report meets criteria for physical abuse, neglect, sexual abuse or threatened sexual abuse.
+All sexually exploited youth are crime victims and will receive an offer of services.